kevinmutwiri/soft-skills/week6/teammate.md

 - What is the magic but destructive word we shouldn’t use? **BUT**
 - When we say “tell me more” it opens up a space for ……others to give us feedback….
 - Feedback makes us ……grow….

+Remember, you should be gracious and grateful when receiving feedback.
+You should also listen so that you can learn.
+Even if you only agree with 10% of what the person said, you would have learned something helpful.
+Ultimately, you get to decide what you want to do with the feedback.
+But you will be able to come to the best conclusion if you have first listened with an open mind.

+In short, listen to learn, and then do what’s best!